Welcome to Stornoway Historical Society and to our website

 We hope you enjoy browsing through the features and gallery whether you’re a real SY or just interested in the town and island.
 If you have any memories you could send us, questions you think we could help with, please contact us.
 You might even be able to correct us if we’ve got something wrong!

 In Stornoway parlance “haoidh coves and blones – any yarns down the vile?”

 The name Stornoway (Scottish Gaelic-‘Steornabhagh’) derives from ‘Sjornavagr’, the Old Norse for ‘steering bay’.
 Stornoway has been settled since at least Viking times although there is archaeological evidence of Neolithic activity in the near vicinity of the town.

 The Early Medical Men of Lewis 1700-1918 Few if any surviving historical records recall the names of the individuals who once administered to the medical needs of Lewis folk prior to the beginning of the 18th century.
 It is only from about 1700 onward that names and...read more

-The fourth in the Society's winter series of public lectures for 2016/17 will be held on Thursday 23 February 2017 at 7.00pm in the Council Chambers, Sandwick Road.
-Our guest speaker will be Duncan Smith and his subject will be the history of Stornoway...read more
+The fourth of the Society's winter series of lectures will be held on Tuesday 27th February 2018 at 7.00 pm in the Council Chambers, Sandwick Rd.
+Our guest speaker will be Catherine Maclean talking about India, following "In the Footsteps of Colin Mackenzie".
+Colonel...read more